Code and Consequences: The Legal Realities of Hacking in the Digital Age

 Can I go to jail for accidentally accessing a vulnerable system?

-While intent is usually considered, unauthorized access can be illegal even if accidental.
-It’s best to immediately report any accidental access to the system owner.
+While intent is usually considered, unauthorized access, even if accidental, can be illegal.
+It’s best to report any accidental access to the system owner immediately.

 How can I pursue a career in cybersecurity without breaking the law?